 Share article on

 Africa is where time slows down.
 It's a place where you can reconnect with nature, and each other, as well as develop new relationships and make everlasting memories with your family.
-We've picked out some of our favourite child-centred safari programmes, from bush schools to warrior academies, so you can enjoy wilderness adventures with your little explorers and give them a trip they'll never forget.

 Be an Explorer - Okavango, Botswana